-I fought hard to free myself of this traditional setting, and get higher education.
+I fought hard to free myself from this traditional setting and get higher education.
 But, the fight to go to a decent university was hard.
 It was really hard.
 At 19, I was accepted to transfer to a leading university in London, England.
-But, pursuing this path of education meant that I had to disobey the cultural code, and leave home.
-And that, was deemed unacceptable.
-I was forced to make a choice – surrender or be the woman that I’d always dreamt to be.
+But, pursuing this path of education meant that I had to disobey the cultural code and leave home.
+And that was deemed unacceptable.
+I was forced to make a choice – surrender or be the woman that I’d always dreamt of being.

 I chose that woman.

 I knew education was my gateway to FREEDOM – physically, emotionally, spiritually.

 Although I found myself physically alone, I never felt abandoned.
 Turning to prayer as a means of solace and comfort gave me immense strength and drive to focus on my mission.
 I would tell God my stories, feel my pain with him, and stay connected in my disconnected world.

 2001 was not only the year I graduated, but also the year I married the love of my life.
 Even though it was scary, I practiced courage and reached out for help and support.
 He was compassionate and accepting, and our love for God united us.
 It was a powerful fit.
 He nourished my passion for learning and stood by me through two more degrees.
 What a blessing!
 I began to notice a pattern – the more I learnt – the stronger the sense of higher purpose.
 Deep down, I knew all this education did not come easy to me — it was a gift.
 It was a miracle, and I couldn’t keep it to myself!

 As an Ismaili Muslim, I find myself clinging to the words of His Highness, the Aga Khan, who is the greatest gift of my life.
 He makes me profoundly mindful of the way I live my life and the reason why I give back.

 My choice to pursue nutrition and dietetics began in feeling hopeless.
 When my father was in his early 30s’, we noticed that his health was deteriorating, and his behaviour had become erratic.